aaskjer/Blackjack-Game/FAQ.md

 ---

-## 🔔 Update Notifications

-**Q: How do I know when a new version is available?**

-Opening the Settings GUI checks GitHub for the latest release tag.
-If it's newer than what's installed, a popup offers to open the releases page.

-**Q: Can I check for updates without opening the Settings window?**

-Partially — You still have to trigger the `Test` trigger but if you press `Yes` in the update notification popup, the check won't open the GUI but the GitHub page instead.

----

 # Is Blackjack Game an AI Slop?
 Partially it is.
 This script has been developed with input from the streamer.bot community and is support by AI.
 But i spend a lot of time putting heart and soul in it and my goal was to create a robust and valid moderation tool for everyone and easy to use.
 I understand that people, especially IT savvy people, will dislike the project because of the use of AI and i absolutely understand and support their point of view.
 But i had a lot of fun making it as with all my other projects, so i used it to "learn" coding and used AI for something valuable.

----

 AI can create bugs and i am not a developer in classical terms.
 But i spend a reasonable amount of time fixing any bugs that occured while testing.
 If you still find bugs or have something to say, please let me hear it :)